wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-oeto.md

 outdated: false
 replacement_url: ""
 ---
 The internet is overflowing with information, but information is not knowledge.
 Expert marketplaces bring together the right people at the right time – patients and doctors, marketers or engineers and startup founders, tutors and students – the list can go on and on.
-Event though expert networks were not immune from the effects of Covid-19 the market continued to grow double-digits in 2020, bringing the total industry size to over $1.5 billion, according to analysis released by Integrity Research and Inex One.
+Event though expert networks were not immune from the effects of Covid-19, the market continued to grow double-digits in 2020, bringing the total industry size to over $1.5 billion, according to an analysis released by Integrity Research and Inex One.

 As expert marketplaces are popping up right and left, Oeto wants to inspire and help businesses launch their own marketplaces for various niches and local ecosystems.
 This week we caught up with Piia Sander, the CEO of Oeto, to find out more about how the expert network industry is the next big thing and what's her vision for Oeto.